 Try sprinkling some chilli flakes in the soil around the plants.
 Squirrels don’t like it spicy!
 Some cayenne pepper will have the same effect.
 Sprinkle some around the plants and even on them, it won't cause any harm.
 Well, to your plants that is.

 There is one more option, although a bit creepy it proves effective.
 Take some hair clippings from you or your pets and sprinkle them around the plants.
 The smell of a predator will keep the squirrels away.
-And following this idea of faking predator activity, many commercial grade squirrel deterrents rely on the smell of predator urine.
+Following this idea of faking predator activity, many commercial-grade squirrel deterrents rely on the smell of predator urine.
 Often using fox urine.
-Well, don’t pee on your plants, just maybe it is not a bad thing that your dog is doing it, and you don’t have to yell at it.
+Well, don’t pee on your plants.
+But if your dog is marking your plants, it might not be a bad thing, so don't yell at it.

 Repel Squirrels From Potted Plants

 You can use the above-mentioned solutions for potted plants as well.
 If you have some river stones around they might do the trick for you.
 Cover the dirt in your pots with those stones completely.
-This will still allow you to water your plants and give your potted plants a great look, but on top of it all, it will limit the access of squirrels to the soil in the pot.
-The flurry rodents love to take showers in the fine soil you use for pots and in the process of rolling in it, they often destroy your plants.
+This will still allow you to water your plants and give the potted one's great look.
+On top of it all, it will limit the access of squirrels to the soil in the pot.
+The furry rodents love to take showers in the fine soil you use for pots and in the process of rolling in it, they often destroy your plants.